Genrep-Software/style-guides/c++/cppguide.md

     }

 Note that when the code wraps in this example, both of the `&&` logical AND operators are at the end of the line.
-This is more common in Google code, though wrapping all operators at the beginning of the line is also allowed.
+This is more common in Genrep code, though wrapping all operators at the beginning of the line is also allowed.
 Feel free to insert extra parentheses judiciously because they can be very helpful in increasing readability when used appropriately,